4220 - Review of Instructional Media

 The Washington County School Board supports principles of intellectual freedom inherent in the First Amendment of the Constitution of the United States.
 Occasional objections to the instructional materials may be made despite the quality of the selection process.

-Any resident of the School District may request review of instructional materials used in the District's educational programs.
+Any stakeholder in the School District may request review of instructional materials used in the District's educational programs.
 (Reference, also, Policy 4215, Review of Instructional Materials.)
+Procedure for the appeals process for state mandated Human Sexuality curriculum can be found on the school district website under "Health Curriculum."

 3.2.
-If the patron objecting to the material is not satisfied with the initial explanation, he/she shall be referred to the school principal.
-If, after an informal meeting, the patron wishes to file a "Request For Review of Instructional Materials," he/she shall be given a "Request" form to be completed and returned to the school principal.
+If the stakeholder objecting to the material is not satisfied with the initial explanation, he/she shall be referred to the school principal.
+If, after an informal meeting, the stakeholder wishes to file a "Request For Review of Instructional Materials," he/she shall be given a "Request" form to be completed and returned to the school principal.

 3.4.
 The principal shall direct the staff member using the material in question to complete the teacher form and shall convene a committee (within five school days) to review the request.